 - No more than one petition for academic bankruptcy may be approved during the student's academic career at The University of Alabama.

 - If the petition is approved, the grades for all courses taken during the academic term in question will be recorded as "W" (Withdrawn).
+A notation will be added to the student's transcript to denote the Academic Bankruptcy and the approval date.

 - The application for academic bankruptcy is filed in the dean's office of the academic division in which the student is enrolled.
 Once a student has been enrolled in an academic division for two terms, that division has the authority to grant academic bankruptcy for a term in which the student was enrolled in another academic division.